-The 2019 Audit found that CDE, at the time of the audit, was reviewing about 1% LEAs per year (about 20 of the nearly 2,300 school districts, county offices of education, and charter schools) and had not established a method for detecting LEAs that may be under-identifying homeless students, and that as a result the state's protocols did not include criteria to target such LEAs.
+CDE has not monitored and provided adequate oversight of LEAs' homeless education programs.
+The 2019 Audit found that CDE had not adequately monitored LEAs' policies and processes for identifying and supporting youth experiencing homelessness.
+The 2019 Audit found that CDE, at the time of the audit, was reviewing about 1% of LEAs per year (about 20 of the nearly 2,300 school districts, county offices of education, and charter schools) and had not established a method for detecting LEAs that may be under-identifying homeless students, and that as a result the state's protocols did not include criteria to target such LEAs.
 At the time, CDE had only 2.5 positions to administer the McKinney-Vento program.
 Since the Audit was published, additional resources and position authority have been provided to increase CDE's capacity to monitor LEAs, and the CDE now reports that it has increased its monitoring to approximately 30 LEAs per year.

-In addition to the requirements above, the Audit recommended that the CDE to develop and implement an LEA monitoring plan that is risk-based and focuses its reviews, both onsite and desk reviews, on those LEAs that the CDE determines are at the greatest risk of underidentifying homeless students and those that may have outdated policies.
+In addition to the requirements above, the Audit recommended that the CDE develop and implement an LEA monitoring plan that is risk-based and focuses its reviews, both onsite and desk reviews, on those LEAs that the CDE determines are at the greatest risk of underidentifying homeless students and those that may have outdated policies.
 The CDE uses a set of criteria for identifying LEAs for monitoring which includes risk of underidentification based on the percentage of low income students identified.
 To do this, the CDE looks at the number of homeless students as a percentage of the LEA's students eligible for free and reduced-price meals count against 5% and 10% benchmarks.
 LEAs which identify few economically disadvantaged students as homeless are considered at-risk for underidentifying homeless students.
+Additionally, to identify potential homeless youth, LEAs may potentially use performance outcomes such as graduation, suspension, and chronic absenteeism rates as additional criteria.